 An Intent can be used as the start of a conversation between a user and your chatbot.
 It will trigger Stories or Answers.
-Just decide with the “Add action” button if you want to use your Intent to trigger a Story and a quick answer that will be configured like a Step.
+Just decide with the “Add target” button if you want to use your Intent to trigger a Story or a quick answer that will be configured like a Step.

 To use an Intent as a trigger, you can select “Trigger a story” or go to your Story.
 By passing your pointer over the “Intent” button in the “Trigger” bar, a menu will appear offering you to choose between an existing Intent and “Create a new intent”.

 When you create a new chatbot, you can go directly to “Story”, and create Intents directly from that screen.
 You don’t need to be in the “Setup AI” menu.

 To create a Story, you need to link Steps with each other.
 Those Steps are linked through different possible conditions.
 The Intent is one of them.